molecula/documentation/img/sql/bnf/README.md

 `./makebnf.sh`

-You should see some `Missing reference...` output followed by:
+You may see some warnings about `Missing reference...`, which should be followed by:

 `📜 Document created at ./sql3.html`